duyoomer/Folder-Nested-Folder-Creator-Script/README.md

 Usage
 	1. Prepare the Files:
-	•	folder_names.txt: Should contain the names of the main folders, one name per line.
+	•	folder_names.txt: Should contain the names of main folders.
+Arrange the names line by line.
-	•	nested_folder.txt: Should contain the names of the nested folders, one name per line.
+	•	nested_folder.txt: Should contain the names of nested folders.
+Arrange the names line by line.
 	2. Run the Script:
-	•	Run the folder_creator.bat file.
+	•	Execute the folder_creator.bat script.
-	•	From the menu, choose:
+	•	From the menu:
 	•	1: Create only main folders.
 	•	2: Create main folders along with nested folders.
 	•	Make your selection and wait for the process to complete.